 How to Avoid It:

-Showing up to an exam without essential supplies—like a calculator, extra pens, or your ID—can add unnecessary stress and waste valuable time.
+Showing up to an exam without essential supplies, such as pens, pencils, calculators, or ID, can cause unnecessary stress and waste valuable time.

 How to Avoid It: